 EC 261 favors the passengers, but it also recognizes that airlines aren’t in control of every circumstance.
 Unfortunately for you, anything that qualifies as extraordinary circumstances isn’t covered under EC 261.
 Remember, you can only file claims within three years of the original delay.
 If your delay happened before then, that too would be ineligible – even if it meets the criteria.

-What Compensation Can I Get?
+What Airline Strike Compensation Can I Get?

 Your compensation will vary based on the circumstances of your flight issue, so it’s important to know what you are entitled to.
 As long as the problem is within the airline’s control, you should be eligible for compensation under EC 261, though the amount will differ.
 Luckily, they have standards in place.